bradleypeabody/binenc/README.md

 # Usage

-TODO: walk through the main features and provide examples.
+TODO: walk through the main features and provide examples - or possibly just one or two examples that each demonstrate mutliple features.

 ## Endianness